Close Menu

 Prone means lying flat with your chest facing downward, belly on the floor, and face turned to the side or downward.

-See also Understanding the Opposite of Unbelief: A Complete Guide
+See also Unlocking the Full Power of “Unwhimsical”: A Complete Guide to Understanding and Using the Word

 In simple terms: Imagine lying on your stomach, looking at the ground—that's prone.